 The Company's ability to continue as a going concern also depends, in significant part, on its ability to obtain the necessary financing to meet its obligations and pay the Company's obligations arising from normal business operations as they come due.
 To date, the Company has funded the Company's operations from a combination of internally generated cash flow and external sources, including the proceeds from the issuance of equity and/or debt securities.
 The Company is substantially dependent upon the consummation of the Merger to meet the Company's liquidity requirements.
 The Company is currently exploring sources of additional funding.
 Without limiting its available options, future equity financings will most likely be through the sale of additional shares of its securities.
 It is possible that the Company could also offer warrants, options and/or rights in conjunction with any future issuances of its common stock.
 The Company's current sources of revenues are insufficient to cover its operating costs, and as such, has incurred an operating loss since its inception.
 Thus, until the Company can generate sufficient cash flows to fund operations, the Company remains substantially dependent on raising additional capital through debt and/or equity transactions.
-Currently, the Company does not have any commitments or assurances for the proposed Merger or additional capital, nor can the Company provide assurance that such financing will be available on favorable terms, or at all.
+There is no assurance that the proposed Merger will take place, or that any such additional financing will be available on favorable terms, or at all.
 If, after utilizing the existing sources of capital available to the Company, further capital needs are identified and the Company is not successful in obtaining the financing, it may be forced to curtail its existing or planned future operations.